ffraenz/redoid/README.md

 ### animateTo

-Animates from the current color to the specified one in a given duration and easing.
-Fires the callback when completed.
+Animates from the current color to a specified one in a given duration and easing.
+Calls the callback when completed.

 ```javascript
 animateTo(color, transitionDuration, [callback], [easing]);